Home RecipesBy CuisineChineseQuick Cucumber Salad with Soy-Sesame Dressing

 Toss with the dressing just before serving.
 Garnish with sesame seeds, spring onions, coriander, and a drizzle of chilli oil for that extra pop.
 Serve cold — refreshing, textural, and packed with flavour.

-Fifteen minutes is the sweet spot — just enough time to draw out moisture and intensify the crunch.
-Any longer and they can turn limp or watery. - Use Persian cucumbers if you can find them
+• Do not oversalt or overchill the cucumbers.
+Fifteen minutes is the sweet spot.
+Just long enough to draw out excess moisture and intensify the crunch.
+Any longer and they can turn limp and watery.

-Cucumbers release water over time, so add the dressing at the last minute for best texture and flavour.
+• Toss just before serving.
+Cucumbers release water over time.
+Add the dressing at the last minute for the best texture and to stop the salad turning watery in the bowl.

 Looking for More Salad Recipes??
 Here are few of our favourites: